The Empire Writes Back: Second Model

-The second model is the 'race-based' model which proposes that race is a feature of economic and political discrimination and draws writers together of different diaspora.
-It is this sharing of characteristics that allow writers of African diaspora; African Americans, Afro-Caribbeans and other nationalities to write on the African nation.
+The second model is the "race-based" model, which proposes that race is a feature of economic and political discrimination and draws together writers of different diaspora.
+It is this sharing of characteristics that allow writers of African diaspora; African Americans, Afro-Caribbeans, and other nationalities to write on the African nation.
 This is further addressed in the "Black writing" model.

 Third Model

-The third model is the comparative model which tries to account for linguistic, historical and cultural characteristics across the literature of two or more post-colonial countries.
-Some post-colonial critics have found thematic parallels between different literatures written in English such as the theme of celebration of the struggle towards independence in community and the individual.
-Other critics have also found that post-colonial literature is not limited to thematic parallel but also stylistic techniques such as the use of allegory, irony and magic realism which also characterise post-colonial writing.
+The third model is the comparative model, which tries to account for linguistic, historical, and cultural characteristics across the literature of two or more postcolonial countries.
+Some postcolonial critics have found thematic parallels between different literatures written in English such as the theme of celebration of the struggle towards independence in community and the individual.
+Other critics have also found that postcolonial literature is not limited to thematic parallel but also stylistic techniques such as the use of allegory, irony, and magical realism, which also characterize postcolonial writing.

 Fourth Model

-The fourth model is the comparative model which looks at features such as cultural hybridity, drawing upon the works of Homi K. Bhabha, and syncretistic (the blending of cultures and ideas) as the necessary components for all post-colonial literatures.
-The authors state that both literary theorists and cultural historians are now recognising that syncreticity is potentially the destination point to the previous pursuit of one nation's conquest to dominate another nation - culturally, politically and in post-colonial literatures.
+The fourth model is the comparative model, which looks at features such as cultural hybridity, drawing upon the works of Homi K. Bhabha, and syncretism (the blending of cultures and ideas) as the necessary components for all postcolonial literatures.
+The authors state that both literary theorists and cultural historians are now recognizing that syncreticity is potentially the destination point to the previous pursuit of one nation's conquest to dominate another nation—culturally, politically, and in postcolonial literatures.